 Social Security

-U.S. law provides retirement benefits and subsidised health insurance under federal Social Security and Medicare programs.
-Employers are required to contribute 6.2% of each employee’s salary (in 2020, on the first $137,700 of an employee’s gross wages) to Social Security, as well as 1.45% of each employee’s salary (without any limit on the wage base) to Medicare.
+United States law provides for retirement benefits and subsidised health insurance under federal Social Security and Medicare programs.
+Employers are required to contribute 6.2% of each employee’s salary (in 2023, on the first $160,200 of an employee’s gross wages) to Social Security, as well as 1.45% of each employee’s salary (without any limit on the wage base) to Medicare.
 Equal contributions are deducted from each employee’s wages and act as an “employee contribution.”
 These federal programs provide benefits for retirees, the disabled, and children of deceased workers.
 Social Security benefits include old-age, survivors and disability insurance.
 Medicare provides hospital insurance benefits.

 Healthcare and Insurances

-Under the Patient Protection and Affordable Care Act, certain large employers who do not offer affordable health insurance that provides minimum value to their full-time employees may be subject to significant penalties.
-Specifically, covered employers will be subject to an annualised employer “shared responsibility” penalty of $2,570 (indexed) per full-time employee (less the first 30 full-time employees in 2020) if the employers do not offer health insurance to at least 95% of their full-time employees and their dependents.
+Under the Patient Protection and Affordable Care Act, certain large employers who do not offer affordable health insurance that provides minimum essential coverage to 95% of their full-time employees and their dependents may be subject to significant penalties.
+Specifically, covered employers will be subject to an annualised employer shared responsibility (ESR) payment of $2,970 (indexed) in 2024 per full-time employee (less the first 30 full-time employees).
 Employers may also be required to provide employees with health insurance benefits pursuant to a negotiated collective bargaining agreement or employment contract.

 Required Leave